mikhailshilkov/mikhailio-docpad/src/documents/2019/02/from-yaml-to-typescript-developers-view-on-cloud-automation/index.html.md

 <figcaption>URL Shortener with AWS Lambda and DynamoDB</figcaption>

-The Lambda on the top receives an event when somebody decides to add a new URL.
+The Lambda at the top receives an event when somebody decides to add a new URL.
 It extracts the name and the URL from the request and saves them as an item in the DynamoDB table.

-The Lambda at the bottom is called when a user navigates to a short URL.
+The Lambda at the bottom is called whenever a user navigates to a short URL.
 The code reads the full URL based on the requested path and returns a 301 response with the corresponding location.

 Here is the implementation of the `Open URL` Lambda in JavaScript: